wallarm/product-documentation/docs/latest/admin-en/installation-guides/amazon-cloud/deploy-waf-via-terraform/deploy-waf-via-terraform-quick-start.md

 ![!Sent attacks displayed in the Wallarm account](../../../../images/admin-guides/configuration-guides/terraform-guide/wallarm-account-with-attacks.png)

-WAF node deployment settings are performed in the `wallarm_launch_config` object of the `main.tf` file.
+Wallarm node deployment settings are performed in the `wallarm_launch_config` object of the `main.tf` file.
 To change settings to your own, please use directive description available by the [link](../../../configure-parameters-en.md).

 !!! info
     To remove the demonstration environment, please use the `terraform destroy` command.